julkku/cybersecuritybase-project/README.md

 Security problems from  [Owasp Top 10 Web Security List](https://www.owasp.org/index.php/Top_10_2013-Top_10).

+The application is inherently flawed, and for instance allows users to send payments with scripts that send money back to the sender!

 ## Test accounts

 The appliction has the following test accounts: jules/jules, punkku-seppo/ps, soini/soini.

+Registration is not supported.

 ## Known security problems

+The following problems from Owasp top 10 have been coded into the application and identified below:

 ### Cross Site Scripting (XSS)